 Underlying the three purposes of executive compensation is our strong belief in a pay-for-performance philosophy.
-As a result, we place a significant portion of our executive officer compensation "at-risk" so that the level of compensation actually earned by the executive depends on the Company's performance against specified financial, operational and strategic goals and objectives.
-As the following chart demonstrates, between 62% and 74% of the total on-target compensation provided to our Named Executive Officers is "at risk" compensation linked directly to the performance of the Company.
+As a result, a significant portion of our executive officer compensation is variable with the level of compensation actually earned by the executive depends on the Company's performance against specified financial, operational and strategic goals and objectives.
+As the following chart demonstrates, between 66% and 78% of the total on-target compensation provided to our Named Executive Officers is variable compensation linked directly to the performance of the Company.